EGA-archive/LocalEGA/CONTRIBUTING.md

 ### Github projects

-We use github projects in the EGA-Archive to manage our work.
+We use the [Local EGA](https://github.com/orgs/EGA-archive/projects/3) github project in the EGA-Archive to manage our work.

 ### How we use issues